FastMoq

 • FastMoq.TestingExample/ProviderSelectionExampleTests.cs

-That example sets Moq as the app-wide default for the example test assembly and then uses the Moq compatibility surface in a real xUnit test.
+That example declares Moq as the app-wide default for the example test assembly and then uses the Moq compatibility surface in a test that happens to use xUnit syntax.

 When to choose which provider in v4